Functional Collection Programming with Semi-Ring Dictionaries: Language

-A semi-ring structure is defined over a data type !T! with two binary operators !+! and !*!.
-Each binary operator has an identity element; \zero{T} is the identity element for !+! and \one{T} is for !*!.
+\smartpara{Semi-ring} A semi-ring structure is defined over a data type !S! with two binary operators !+! and !*!.
+Each binary operator has an identity element; \zero{S} is the identity element for !+! and \one{S} is for !*!.
 When clear from the context, we use !0! and !1! as identity elements.
 Furthermore, the following algebraic laws hold for all elements !a!, !b!, and !c!:

 The last two rules are distributivity laws, and are the base of many important optimizations for semi-ring structures~\cite{aji2000generalized}.
+Semi-rings with commutative multiplications (!a*b=b*a!) are called commutative semi-rings.

+\smartpara{Semi-module} The generalization of commutative semi-rings for containers results in a semi-module.
+A semi-module over a semi-ring of data type !S! (a !S!-semi-module) is defined with an addition operator between two semi-modules, and a multiplication between a semi-ring element and the semi-module.
+An example is the vector of real numbers with vector addition and scalar-vector multiplication.
+The following laws hold for all the elements !u! and !v! in a !S!-semi-module:

+\smartpara{Tensor product} For two types !T1! and !T2! that are !S!-semi-modules, the tensor product !T1!$\otimes_{\code{S}}$!T2! is another !S!-semi-module.
+It comes equipped with a canonical map which we also denote using !*: T1!$\times$!T2!$\rightarrow$ !T1!$\otimes_{\code{S}}$!T2! with the following laws for all elements !u1,u2:T1! and !v1,v2:T2!: